 By exposing you to relevant situations, you will have the opportunity to apply your skills and consolidate your knowledge, thereby demonstrating your abilities to effectively provide introductory level interpreting services.

 All courses offered will be taught online using live sessions on Tuesday and Thursday evenings from 6:00 pm – 9:00 pm EST.

 Fully bilingual in English and another language.

-Students in the Language Interpreter Training Certificate (LITC) program must take and pass all six courses and the Interpreter Language and Skills Assessment Tool (ILSAT), Community Interpreter Language and Interpreting Skills Assessment Tool (CILISAT) or Court Interpreter Certification Exam (CTTIC/OTTIAQ/MAG), in order to graduate from the program.
-Successful completion of this assessment qualifies students for interpreter certification with the Ontario Council on Community Interpreting (OCCI).
+Students in the Language Interpreter Training Certificate (LITC) program must take and pass all six courses in order to graduate.
+If students wish to become certified interpreters with the Ontario Council on Community Interpreting (OCCI) upon graduating, they must meet the OCCI accreditation requirements, including the successful completion of the Interpreter Language and Skills Assessment Tool (ILSAT), Community Interpreter Language and Interpreting Skills Assessment Tool (CILISAT), or Court Interpreter Certification Exam (CTTIC/OTTIAQ/MAG).

-Graduates of the MCIS Language Solutions program need to complete LITC 104 and LITC 106 in order to receive the Humber College Language Interpreter Training Certificate.
-The PLAR form to be exempted from LITC 101, 102, 103 and 105 can be found here.
+Graduates of the MCIS Language Solutions program need to complete LITC 104 and LITC 106 in order to receive the Humber College Language Interpreter Training certificate.
+The PLAR form for exemption from LITC 101, 102, 103 and 105 can be found here.

-Humber offers information sessions at both the North Campus and at the downtown location for the Language Interpreter Certificate program, as well as PLAR sessions for working interpreters.
-There is no cost for these information sessions.
-View the information sheet for dates and times.
+Humber offers online information sessions for students interested in the Language Interpreter Certificate program, as well as PLAR sessions for working interpreters during our online information sessions.
+There is no cost for these online information sessions.

 Note: These courses do not qualify for General Education courses.